getify/You-Dont-Know-JS/scope-closures/ch5.md

 };
 ```

-Line one (`greeting();`) throws an error.
+Line 1 (`greeting();`) throws an error.
 But the *kind* of error thrown is very important to notice.
 A `TypeError` means we're trying to do something with a value that is not allowed.
-Depending on your JS environment, the error message would say something like, "'undefined' is not a function", or more helpfully, "'greeting' is not a function".
+Depending on your JS environment, the error message would say something like, "'undefined' is not a function," or more helpfully, "'greeting' is not a function."

 Notice that the error is **not** a `ReferenceError`.
 JS isn't telling us that it couldn't find `greeting` as an identifier in the scope.
 It's telling us that `greeting` was found but doesn't hold a function reference at that moment.
 Only functions can be invoked, so attempting to invoke some non-function value results in an error.

 But what does `greeting` hold, if not the function reference?

-In addition to being hoisted, variables declared with `var` are also automatically initialized to `undefined` at the beginning of their scope -- again, the nearest enclosing function, or the global.
-Once initialized, they're available to be used (assigned to, retrieved from, etc) throughout the whole scope.
+In addition to being hoisted, variables declared with `var` are also automatically initialized to `undefined` at the beginning of their scope—again, the nearest enclosing function, or the global.
+Once initialized, they're available to be used (assigned to, retrieved from, etc.) throughout the whole scope.

 So on that first line, `greeting` exists, but it holds only the default `undefined` value.
 It's not until line 3 that `greeting` gets assigned the function reference.

 Pay close attention to the distinction here.
 A `function` declaration is hoisted **and initialized to its function value** (again, called *function hoisting*).
 A `var` variable is also hoisted, and then auto-initialized to `undefined`.
-Any subsequent `function` expression assignments to that variable don't happen until that assignment is processed during run-time execution.
+Any subsequent `function` expression assignments to that variable don't happen until that assignment is processed during runtime execution.

 In both cases, the name of the identifier is hoisted.
 But the function reference association isn't handled at initialization time (beginning of the scope) unless the identifier was created in a formal `function` declaration.